BrightLedSigns/LedSign/README.md

 It has been tested on both Linux and Windows, and should theoretically run anywhere where the [Device::SerialPort](http://search.cpan.org/perldoc?Device%3A%3ASerialPort) or [Win32::SerialPort](http://search.cpan.org/perldoc?Win32%3A%3ASerialPort) modules can be  run.

+Note for Windows users: [Win32::SerialPort](http://search.cpan.org/perldoc?Win32%3A%3ASerialPort) is broken on most 64 bit installations of Perl for Windows.
+Either use a 32 bit Perl install, or see [this bug](https://rt.cpan.org/Public/Bug/Display.html?id=113337) that has a comment on how to fix it manually.

 # SYNOPSIS

 ```perl